mocobeta/rust99/graphs/README.md

 ### [P84](./P84/src/lib.rs) (**) Construct the minimal spanning tree.

-Write a method `minimal_spanning_tree` to construct the minimal spanning tree of a given labeled graph.
+Write a function `minimal_spanning_tree()` to construct the [minimal spanning tree](https://en.wikipedia.org/wiki/Minimum_spanning_tree) of given labeled graph.

 Hint: Use Prim's Algorithm.
 A small modification of the solution of P83 does the trick.
 The data of the example graph can be found below.

 ![](./images/p84.gif)